 Read next: What is a Chromebook and what can it do?

 How to right click on Chromebook using the touchpad

 The good news is your buttonless trackpad is much more versatile than it looks.
-It clicks down like a mouse button, as when you need to select something or move your cursor around.
-But the trackpad “button” can do more than that, and the trick is tapping it with two finger instead of one.
-It’ll feel awkward the first couple times you try it, but you’ll be used to it in no time.
-If you want to scroll, for instance, slide two fingers up and down or across the track pad, depending on the direction you’re scrolling.
+It clicks down like a mouse button when you need to select something or move your cursor around.
+But the trackpad “button” can do more than that.

+The trick is tapping it with two fingers instead of one.
+It’ll feel awkward the first couple of times you try it, but you’ll be used to it in no time.
+If you want to scroll, for instance, slide two fingers up and down or across the trackpad, depending on the direction you’re scrolling.